System Platforms

 Microsoft web development is based on their ubiquitous .NET framework - specifically ASP.NET and more recently the ASP.NET MVC variation, which is now more widely adopted.
 Code is written in either C# or Visual Basic, with the former being more concise, and more common.

-Data storage is usually provided by SQL Server, using the Entity Framework object-relational mapping (ORM) layer to integrate it into the web application, making the database tables appear in code as entities which can be directly manipulated.
+Data storage is usually provided by SQL Server, using the Entity Framework object-relational mapping (ORM) layer to integrate it into the application, making the database tables appear in code as entities which can be directly manipulated.
 There are many advantages to this approach.

 The web server itself is usually IIS, which can run on a Window virtual machine, in a very convenient arrangement to provide a complete hosting environment dedicated to the web system.